tatsumoto-ren/tatsumoto-ren.github.io/blog/are-textbooks-bad.md

 ---
-title: Can't I just read a textbook?
-Are textbooks inherently bad?
+title: "Can't I just read a textbook?
+Are textbooks inherently bad?"
 date: 1725217204
-tags: ['faq']
+tags: ["faq", "grammar"]
-filename: are-textbooks-bad
+filename: "are-textbooks-bad"
+updated: "08 August 2026"
 ---

 If you seriously want to master your target language,